 - The quick ratio is another, more conservative, measure of the FSM National Government's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
-This analysis uses only the General Fund, the primary operating fund of the FSM National Government. - At September 30, 2006, the FSM National Government's General Fund had a ratio of cash and cash equivalents to current liabilities of to 1.18 to 1.
-This indicates that the FSM National Government had 1.18 times the amount of cash and cash equivalents available to pay current liabilities, and is considered a satisfactory financial liquidity ratio.
+This analysis uses only the General Fund, the primary operating fund of the FSM National Government. - At September 30, 2007, the FSM National Government's General Fund had a ratio of cash and cash equivalents to current liabilities of to 1.11 to 1.
+This indicates that the FSM National Government had 1.11 times the amount of cash and cash equivalents available to pay current liabilities, and is considered a satisfactory financial liquidity ratio, although a slight decline from the prior period.